The Massachusetts Department of Unemployment Assistance (DUA) is the agency that sends checks to people who claim unemployment benefits.

 If you lose at the hearing, you can ask the Board of Review to review your case.
 If the Board does not agree to review or reverse the waiver denial, you can appeal to District Court.
 Finally, you can write to the Director of the DUA, Department of Unemployment Assistance, 19 Staniford Street, Boston, MA 02114 within one year of the original decision and ask him to "redetermine the decision under Section 71 of the law".
 There are strict time limits for all of these appeals.
 Ask a legal services office for information on these appeal deadlines.

+You can request a payment plan on UI Online.
 If you are collecting UI benefits now, DUA will not send you any benefits until you have repaid the overpayment.
 However, DUA should adjust this rate of recovery by looking at:

 - your financial circumstances,